Fraud Blocker

 Your Legal Rights When Facing an Illegal Rent Increase in San Francisco

-San Francisco’s Rent Ordinance, administered by the San Francisco Rent Board, governs how much landlords can increase rent and provides tenants with legal mechanisms to challenge unlawful increases.
+San Francisco's Rent Ordinance, administered by the San Francisco Rent Board, governs the amount landlords can increase rent and provides tenants with legal mechanisms to challenge unlawful rent increases.

 Not all rental units in San Francisco fall under the Rent Ordinance.
 The primary determinant is when the building was constructed.
 Buildings covered under the ordinance include: